rtud/melange-redux/README.md

 ### Melange Redux: Dark
 ![Screenshot of the dark theme in action](screenshot-dark.png)

+## Download
+- Get it from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=rtud.melange-redux)
+- or using the extension ID: `rtud.melange-redux`

 ## Additional information

 ### Auto switch between Light and Dark modes based on OS setting